hedera-dev/hedera-ethglobal-resources/01-introduction.md

 ```

-Repeat the same command 2 seconds later, and observe that the block number has increased.
+Here too, repeat the same command 2 seconds later, and observe that the block number has increased.

-#### Fund an account
+## Fund an account

 Open MetaMask, and connect to Hedera Testnet.
 The easiest way to do so is: